CLARIAH/COW/docs/index.rst

 This package is a comprehensive tool (COW [#f2]_) for batch conversion of multiple datasets expressed in CSV.
 It uses a JSON schema expressed using an extended version of the CSVW standard, to convert CSV files to RDF in scalable fashion.

+====

+Instead of using the command line tool there is also the webservice `cattle <http://cattle.datalegend.net/>`_, providing the same functionality as does COW without installing it.
+CSV files can be uploaded to the service and a JSON schema will be created, using that JSON schema cattle is able to create a RDF structured graph.
+More information about cattle, including how to use it, can be found at: <https://github.com/CLARIAH/cattle>.

+====

 `CSV on the Web (CSVW) <https://www.w3.org/ns/csvw>`_ is a W3C standard for metadata descriptions for tabular data.
 Typically, these data reside in CSV files.
 CSVW metadata is captured in ``.csv-metadata.json`` files that live alongside the CSV files that they describe.
 For instance, a CSV file called ``data.csv`` and its metadata ``data.csv-metadata.json`` would be hosted at::

   http://example.com/data.csv